ontop/ontop-website/guide/databases/generic.md

 In this section, we provide general information and important points for each of the supported systems.

 ::: tip NOTE
-If your SQL dialect of interest is not included in this list, you can implement a connector for it easily yourself, following [this guide](/dev/db-adapter.md).
+If your SQL dialect of interest is not included in this list, it is possible to implement a connector for it, following [this guide](/dev/db-adapter.md).
 :::

 ::: tip NOTE
-To use Ontop with **ANY** database system, its corresponding JDBC is required in the `jdbc` directory, which is passed to the Ontop instance as described in the [setup guide](/guide/cli#ontop-endpoint).
+To use Ontop with **any** database system, its corresponding JDBC driver is required in the `jdbc` directory, which is passed to the Ontop instance as described in the [setup guide](/guide/cli#ontop-endpoint).
 :::